kappakant/ifarith-compiler/discussion.md

 using ir-virtual as a representation?
 You can get the compiler to to compile ir-virtual files like so:

+program1:

+((move-lit rax 5) (move-lit rdx 6) (add rax rdx)  (print rdx) )

+program2:
+((move-lit rax 6) (mov-lit rdx 7) (sub rdx rax) (print rdx) )

+program3:
+((move-lit rax 7) (mov-lit rdx 8) (mul rdx rax) (print rdx) )

 racket compiler.rkt -v test-programs/sum1.irv

 (Also pass in -m for Mac)

+some of the pros is that it is a much easier to understand and implement then regular assembly.
+Some other pros are that it is much safer to run a sudo assembly then directly running it on your machine.
+Some cons are you have to define every input and output where as with assebly it is already predefined.

 [ Question 2 ]